timothylimyl/robotx_od_pipeline/README.md

 ## Important note:

-I am assuming that 2D Object Detection Network selected is finalised.
-I have selected Single Shot Detector with MobileNet which can be used in real-time application.

 The instructions below will be assuming that the task of future members is to only:

 0. Download the pipeline that was set up.